10 things to do in Berlin

-The zoo houses Polar Bears, Penguins, California sea lions, Red Kangaroos, Capybaras, among others.
+The zoo houses Polar Bears, Penguins, California sea lions, Red Kangaroos, and Capybaras among others.
 Do you need more reasons to visit?

 The zoo also has an aquarium on its premises which includes reptile department.
-However, you must bear in mind that one day is not enough to visit both zoo and aquarium.
+However, you must bear in mind that one day is not sufficient to visit both the zoo and the aquarium.

 6. Museum Ritter

 Ritter Sport is a famous German brand of chocolate.
 For chocoholics, the chocolate museum is a must visit.
 Three floors of the museum stacked with the elixir of joy is not something you enjoy every day.
 You can find Ritter Sport chocolate in over 40 flavours, or get creative and invent your own flavour at the museum.
 And the chocolate fondue at the museum’s café transports you to chocolate heaven.

 Every time I’m in Berlin I visit the Helmut Newton Photography Museum for some inspiration.
 The museum exhibits works of various artist across the globe.
 Here’s where I discovered that India was one of the favourite destinations of photographers of all genres.
 Most artists have at least a few images from India ranging from smoking Sadhus from Kumbh Mela to farmers tilling the soil to mendicants to dramatic portraits of women.